whacked/cow/tools for remembering code projects.md

 Fortunately, after having gone through many of these chases, I think on balance, this has brought me more time, happiness, and peace of mind than it has frustration.
 I was able pick up an old python2.7 project, activate its shell environment, and have it Do The Thing and that Blowed The Mind.

 Since Nix outputs are highly reusable, a one-time toil often leads to N-time productivity.
-I am happy standing on the shoulders of giants and walking on the backs of geese chasers, and adding `shell.nix` to code projects.
+The view is nicer, standing on the shoulders of giants; the road is smoother, following the footsteps of geese chasers.
+The environment is a reminder, adding `shell.nix` to your code projects.

 ## remembering what web apps do

 Sometimes you might make a single-purpose webserver to interact with information using the browser.
 A while ago I was [experimenting](https://github.com/whacked/demodemodemodemo/tree/master/schema-server) with json schemas using a little web server.
-Revisiting it after a few months, I no longer remember what it does.
+Revisiting it after a few months, even with `default.nix` telling me how to _start_ the server, I no longer remember what it _does_.

 As a reminder, I expose the sitemap at the `/help` endpoint: [^help-endpoint]